 - Great design

-- Full compatibility across devices and OSs
+- Full compatibility across devices and operating systems

-- Over 100 cryptocurrencies supported
+- Over 300 cryptocurrencies supported as of 2025

 - Regular updates